Top 10 Ideas for a Girls’ Night Out in Scottsdale

 Kick up your heels – you’re in the West, after all!
 Cave Creek’s Buffalo Chip Saloon has won more than 20 awards as a Western live entertainment venue, with live bull riding Wednesday and Friday, and live music and free dance lessons throughout the week.
 Order s’mores to cook over an outdoor fire and soak up the ambiance.
 And in Old Town Scottsdale, the Rusty Spur, Scottsdale’s oldest cowboy bar, is a cozy saloon that celebrates Arizona vibes and offers free live music daily from midday to midnight, with the added bonus of free line-dancing lessons a few times a week.

 Looking for a DJ and bottle service?
-Visit the W Hotel’s upscale Shade Lounge to sip champagne at the ultimate see-and-be-seen spot.
+Visit the W Hotel’s upscale Cottontail Lounge to sip champagne at the ultimate see-and-be-seen spot.
 At El Hefe, dance on confetti-covered tables and partake in shots from whistle-blowing bartenders.
 Soak up the retro vibe, upbeat DJ music, and craft cocktails and at Hotel Valley Ho’s ZuZu.
-Or indulge in a carefree island mentality at Maya Day & Night Club, where famous DJs perform over pulsating lights reflected in the pool.
+Or indulge in a carefree island mentality at Club House at Maya, where famous DJs perform in a backyard-style setting.

 Laugh yourselves silly at a club like Rick Bronson’s House of Comedy, which has a reputation for featuring big-name acts, albeit a little under the radar.
 Shows are offered four to six nights per week, and feature dinner, drinks and entertainment all under one roof.